Monterey Bay, California

 4. How will you repay the loan and/or provide an equity partner ROI?

-Know how your business will repay the loan (cashflows) or provide an attractive return to equity partners, per the above.
-Prepare your financial model (ideally, when available, built on previously audited financial statements and GAAP or IFRS-compliant templates, which we can provide as part of In3’s service offering) with cashflow projections as evidence that you can reliably service new debt with on-time payments.
-Where do you make the most money — not just revenue, but the more significant margin contribution?
+Prepare your financial model (ideally, when available, built on previously audited financial statements and GAAP or IFRS-compliant templates, complete and transparent, which we can provide as part of In3’s service offering) with cashflow projections as evidence that you can reliably service new debt with on-time payments and/or deliver returns for equity partners.
+Where do you make the most money — not just revenue, but the most significant margin contribution?

 On the debt side, to qualify for most loans (hint: not required for our flagship project funding program, CAP), there are usually bankability ratios to consider here such as “cash available for debt service” (CADS), debt service cover ratio (DSCR), and equity/debt leverage, among several others.
 More on the In3 Completion Assurance (guarantee) Program, which offers a “one stop shop” of both debt and equity from one source for up to 100% project finance: